Perfection (game show): Final

 The final is played for a jackpot that begins at £1,000 and increases by that amount for every game in which it goes unclaimed.

 With the booth turned off, the contestant answers six true/false statements, one per category in the order they were selected during the main game.
 There is no time limit, but the contestant may not return to a statement or change a response after committing to it.
 After all six answers are locked in, the booth is turned on and the suspects give their individual opinions of how many responses are correct, but not specifically which ones.
 Each may, at their discretion, offer to help in changing the answers they think are incorrect, in exchange for a portion of the money at stake.
 The contestant may accept no more than one offer, but is not required to do so.
 If the contestant does accept an offer, that suspect leaves the booth and joins the contestant onstage, and the two discuss which answers should be changed.
 The contestant's decisions in this respect are final.

 If all six answers are correct, the contestant wins the jackpot and (if applicable) splits it with the helper according to their agreement; otherwise, the contestant wins nothing.
 The contestant leaves the show, as does the helper (if applicable), and enough new suspects are introduced in the next game to bring the pool back up to four.

-Unaired episodes
+Controversy

 The first series was commissioned for a 30-episode run, and was originally due to be shown in autumn 2010.
 However, after 26 episodes had been filmed, reports surfaced of some onstage contestants being able to see a video screen (intended to be hidden from their view) that displayed the correct answers.
 Since these contestants could have used this screen as an unfair advantage, these 26 episodes were scrapped and re-filmed at 12 Yard Productions' expense.
 The series debut was pushed back to January 2011 as a result.